Humidity Indicator Cards: Small Tools with Big Impact in Moisture Control

 4. In Repackaging and Resealing

-If an MBB is opened and resealed, a fresh HIC should be added to continue monitoring the new environment inside the package.
+If an MBB is opened and resealed, a fresh HIC and fresh desiccant must be added to continue monitoring the new environment inside the package.
+The original HIC may have already changed color and no longer provides reliable indication.

 5. In Cleanrooms and Labs

-For laboratories handling moisture-sensitive chemicals, powders, or biological samples, HICs can be used inside sealed containers or cabinets to monitor humidity exposure.
+For laboratories handling moisture-sensitive chemicals, powders, or biological samples, HICs can be used inside sealed containers or cabinets to monitor humidity exposure without requiring electronic instruments.

 Best Practices for Using HICs

-Always pair HICs with desiccants and proper sealing techniques (vacuum or heat-sealed bags).
+• Always pair HICs with desiccants and proper sealing techniques (vacuum or heat-sealed bags) — a HIC without desiccant only tells you humidity has been exceeded, not prevents it.

-Store unused HICs in a dry container with desiccant to prevent premature color changes.
+• Store unused HICs in a sealed container with desiccant to prevent premature color change before use — HICs exposed to ambient humidity before sealing give false readings.

-Choose cards that match your required humidity sensitivity levels—standard cards show 10/30/60%, but other ranges are available.
+• Choose cards that match your required humidity sensitivity levels — standard cards show 10/30/60% RH, but other ranges are available for specific applications.

-Humidity Indicator Cards may seem like a minor addition to your packaging or storage protocol, but they play a major role in ensuring product quality, compliance, and reliability.
-Whether you're shipping high-end electronics or storing sensitive medical devices, HICs offer a simple, effective way to monitor and manage moisture risk—ultimately saving time, money, and reputation.
+Humidity Indicator Cards may seem like a minor addition to your packaging protocol, but they play a major role in ensuring product quality, compliance, and reliability.
+Whether you’re shipping high-end electronics or storing sensitive medical devices, HICs offer a simple, effective way to monitor and manage moisture risk.

 Don’t underestimate the power of this small card.
 In moisture-sensitive environments, it’s your first line of defense.